sivpn/sivpn.github.io/README.md

 No. You are your own master.
 Since you host the gateway, you are the only one with access to your connection logs.
 We don't have access to them.

 ### Can I install it on my phone?
-This is designed to be installed on a "bridge" (your laptop or router) to cover all your devices, including phones, at once.
+Not exactly, but this is designed to be installed on a "bridge" (your laptop or router) to cover all your devices, including phones, at once.

 ### Is it legally?
 Most likely yes, unless you live in North Korea.
 However, always check your local laws to be sure.